Application: Distribution & Logistics, Integrated Rack & Shelving

-Working together as team, Cubic Designs and Storage Systems Midwest put Briggs & Stratton on the fast track to greater storage.
+Working together as team, MiTek and Storage Systems Midwest put Briggs & Stratton on the fast track to greater storage.
 And, three months ahead of schedule and under budget, the addition was constructed and outfitted with the mezzanine.
 By providing the greatest amount of storage in the smallest footprint possible, the mezzanine reduced the square feet required for the addition.
 Greater savings were realized by minimizing construction costs and utilities expenditures which would have resulted from a larger addition.
 Strategic positioning of the mezzanine also had a significant effect, as it accommodated level-to-level conveyors from the new addition to the existing building.
 This enabled Briggs & Stratton operations to flow uninterrupted, contributing to faster order fulfillment, seamless cycle counts and greater employee productivity.